ltrgoddard/ltrgoddard.github.com/cv.markdown

 ## Conference papers

+2018
+:   **'Dark net Darwinism: how criminals stay ahead of the game'** (Nordic IT Security, Stockholm, 15 November)

+2017
+:   **'Lessons from the dark net applied in high-pressure situations at a UK newspaper'** (Nordic IT Security, Stockholm, 7 November)

+:   **'Finding your way on the dark net'** (European Investigative Journalism Conference, Mechelen, 19-21 May 2017)

 2016
 :   **'"Look, the poet is wearing red socks!": Biographical Recalcitrance in Contemporary Literary History'** (IABA 2016, University of Cyprus, 26--29 May)